con3code/dev-pasorich/README.md

-# dev PaSoRich 1.5
+# dev PaSoRich 2.0
 An example extension for [Xcratch](https://xcratch.github.io/)

-This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.
+This extension read SmartCard(Felica)'s IDm with PaSoRi.

 ## ✨ What You Can Do With This Extension